rjreed/sketchdb/README.md

 *data:* The data to be used to update the row.

 **Return value:** Returns a Promise.
-When resolved, Promise returns
+When resolved, Promise returns true.
+On rejection, Promise returns the error.

 **Example usage:**